dr8co/alx-low_level_programming/0x03-debugging/README.md

 # 0x03.
 C - Debugging

 Debugging is the process of finding and fixing errors in software that prevents it from running correctly.
-This repository explores debugging in C.
+This repository explores debugging C programs.